natyusha/ShokoRelay.bundle/README.md

 **Note:** Only do this when you are happy with the metadata for the series to be merged as you will be unable to correctly refresh it without splitting the series apart first.

-#### Assumed Ratings
+#### Assumed Content Ratings
-If assumed ratings are enabled in the agent settings the tags which will trigger a rating change are in the table below:
+If "assumed content ratings" are enabled in the agent settings the [target audience](https://anidb.net/tag/2606/animetb) tags from AniDB will be used to roughly match [TV Parental Guidlines](http://www.tvguidelines.org/resources/TheRatings.pdf).
+The tags which will trigger a rating change are in the table below:
 | Tag             | Rating |
 | --------------- | ------ |
 | kodomo          | TV-Y   |